 In this programme we recognise that to expect these social workers to be fully operational from their initial time with us is unrealistic.
 Taking appropriate approaches to the learning and development of our staff with realistic expectations is one of our priorities.

-Full details of the programme can be found in the programme guide.
+Full details of the programme can be found in the Transition Program Guide.

 If you are an Overseas Transition Worker please see this Welcome Pack.